 What are the best thriller movies?
 There’s really something special about the classic pulse-pounding thriller favourite that no matter how many times you watch it, will still put your heart in your throat and have your jaw making an impact with the floor.
 Many of the best movies have tried to check these boxes, but only a few have completed the whole set.
 Except for this lot, of course.

 For those of a nervous disposition and a love for their own fingernails, look away now.
 What follows is a collection of cinematic treats that will ensure a large volume of audible gasps, pangs of fear and ice-cold dread for the benefit of your entertainment.
-We’ve shredded our nerves watching countless thrillers in a bid to put this list of thrillers together but it was worth it for you dear reader.
+We’ve shredded our nerves watching countless action movies and drama movies in a bid to put this list of thrillers together but it was worth it for you dear reader.

 These are the best thriller movies ever made, according to The Digital Fix.
 Films comprised of cat and mouse moments for the ages, and monumental mind games where the real winner, was us in the audience.
 Give them a look and see what cinematic thrill is just waiting to be had.